Celotex Corporation

 Celotex Asbestos Settlement Trust

 Eventually, the amount of money Celotex was expected to pay to asbestos victims overwhelmed the company.
-The company filed for Chapter 11 bankruptcy protection in 1990.
-It reorganized and emerged in 1996.
+It filed for Chapter 11 bankruptcy protection in 1990.
+It reorganized and emerged from bankruptcy in 1996.

 In 1998, the Celotex Asbestos Settlement Trust was created to settle claims over asbestos illnesses.
 It was originally funded with over $1.2 billion, covering both Celotex and Carey claims.
 The asbestos trust fund is still active today.[7]

 New York City was one of many victims to file a claim with the trust.
-The city claimed Celotex asbestos products caused damage to public schools and other public buildings in the city.
-The city was required to replace the insulation and other building materials, costing the city a significant amount of money.
+The city claimed Celotex asbestos products damaged its public schools and other buildings.
+The city was required to replace the insulation and other building materials, which cost the city a significant amount of money.

 In 2003, the trust was ordered to pay the city $40 million.
 As a result, New York became the largest claimant in the trust.[8]